-Trustpilot's Compliance Team is part of a larger unit called Trust & Transparency.
-Our Compliance Team safeguards trust by protecting Trustpilot's review platform from fabricated reviews or other service misuses, and combating fraudulent behavior.
-They help users and companies follow Trustpilot’s guidelines.
+Trustpilot's Compliance Team is part of a larger unit within Trustpilot called Trust & Transparency.
+Our Compliance Team safeguards trust by protecting Trustpilot's review platform from fabricated reviews or other misuses of our service, and combating fraudulent behavior.
+They help to ensure that users and companies are following Trustpilot’s guidelines.

 The Dashboard is the landing page business users are sent to when logging into their Trustpilot Business Portal.
 The Dashboard consists of two main elements: statistics showing how you are performing, and a checklist that suggests what to do next in order to collect, manage and share your reviews.

-The Embedded review form allows customers to post reviews on Trustpilot directly from a company's website.
-It is a version of the review form designed to be embedded in the check-out flow inside a company's web page.
+The Embedded review form is a version of the review form designed to be embedded in the check-out flow inside a company's web page, which allows customers to post reviews on Trustpilot directly from a company's website.

 The Facebook Like Box is a feature that can be added to a company's profile page.
 It is designed to boost customer confidence.

-Google Seller Ratings are an automated extension type that showcase advertisers with high ratings.
-Google gathers seller ratings from reputable sources that aggregate business reviews.
+Google Seller Ratings is an automated extension type that showcases advertisers with high ratings.
+Google gathers seller ratings from reputable sources - including Trustpilot - that aggregate business reviews.

 The Guarantee Box is a feature that can be added to a company profile page.
 It is designed to promote a service that a company can offer their customers.

-A business's invitation history can be found in their Trustpilot business portal under the invitations module.
-It provides an overview of the invitations that have been sent to your customers.
+A business's invitation history can be found in the Trustpilot business portal under the invitations module.
+It provides an overview of any invitations that have previously been sent to your customers.

-We have a library of Marketing Assets which contains brand assets for companies to display on their websites, templates for social media sharing, plus offline marketing material.
+We have a library of Marketing Assets containing brand assets for companies to display on their websites and templates for social media sharing, as well as offline marketing material.
 Among other things, it includes the Trustpilot official branding graphics, logos and stickers.

-Manual Review Invitations is an invitation method which involves manually entering customer data, uploading a file with customer data, or copy-pasting data.
+Manual Review Invitations is an invitation method which involves manually entering customer data, uploading a file with customer data, or copying and pasting data.

 We define organic reviews as reviews written by customers on their own initiative and without receiving an invitation from a company.

 The optimized invitation email template refers to Trustpilot's ready-made email template.
 We've tried and tested different designs to come up with the most effective and this is it!
-This is the invitation email your customers will receive to review your services.
-It can be customized to fit your brand or sent as is.
+This is the invitation email your customers will receive to review your services, and it can be customized to fit your brand or sent as is.

-Product reviews give customers the opportunity to review products they've purchased.
-Other customers can read these when making a purchase decision.
+Product reviews give customers the opportunity to review specific products they've purchased.
+Other customers can then read these when making a purchase decision.
 They are implemented directly on your product webpage.

 The reference number is the term that a company uses to identify specific customer transactions in their database.
-For example, some companies identify transactions using an order ID, customer ID, or booking number.
-A user can be asked to provide a reference number when leaving a review.
+For example, some companies identify transactions using an order ID, customer ID, or booking number, and users may be asked to provide a reference number when leaving a review.

 Review tagging is a Trustpilot feature that lets you categorize or tag reviews to correspond with important aspects of your business.
-With review tagging, you can analyze your performance by segment, and monitor the main themes of service reviews.
+Review tagging allows you to analyze your performance by segment, and monitor the main themes of service reviews.